-Click the Complete button to lock the eGC1 for routing.
+Click the Route to Reviewers button to lock the eGC1 for routing.
 Only users with read/write permission on this application may complete it.

 SAGE will check required fields and business rules in the entire eGC1.
 If there are any errors, a list displays in a separate window.
-After you correct the errors, return to this page and click Complete.
+After you correct the errors, return to this page and click Route to Reviewers.

-After you successfully complete the application, it becomes “locked for editing” and you cannot make any changes.
-You can then print the final version of the Routing Sheet and use it to routing any paper documents.
+After you successfully route the application, it becomes “locked for editing” and you cannot make any changes.
+You can then print the final version of the Routing Sheet and use it for routing any paper documents.
 The “draft” links will change to “final” links.

-If you need to edit a completed eGC1, you must withdraw it or request it be returned.
-The Withdraw button will display at the top of the Certify & Route page after you complete the eGC1.
+If you need to edit a routing eGC1, you must withdraw it or request it be returned.
+The Withdraw button will display at the top of the Certify & Route page after you route the eGC1.